 |I have two 500mm RF versions pictured above with a late model production copy on the right.
 You will notice that Minolta decided to extend the standard 77mm diameter lens shade depth from 21mm to 32mm.
 These measurements include thread depth.
 This design modification was done to address lens flare that was occurring in some shooting situations.
 The base element design remained essentially unchanged with some slight cosmetic changes.|

 |Minolta's AC (anti-reflective achromatic coating) filters were slightly more expensive and as the above table indicates limited to certain sizes.
 General applications for achromatic coatings were used for reducing the glare and ghost images from secondary reflections which will result in a clearer and sharper image on any optical substrate, that are necessary for camera lenses, instrument panels, binoculars, cover glasses and telescopes.
 Most commonly available substrate are BK7, Fused silica, Magnesium Fluoride (MgF2) and Calcium Fluoride (CaF2).
 Minolta used BK7 glass in many of their common detachable filter applications.|

 |The filter wrench pictured above is inserted into the integral filter's two opposing slots and is designed to safely remove or install the filter.|

-Special thanks to Minolta user Andrea Apra` (from Italy) for her contribution to this article.
+Special thanks to Minolta user Andrea Apra` (from Italy) for his contribution to this article.

 |I will be adding more information in the future about digital photography applications along with Minolta's 800mm RF and 1600mm RF Mirror lenses.|